Christmas Special : Upto 40% OFF! + 2 free courses - SCHEDULE CALL

 12. Cryptojacking

-In cryptojacking, hackers gain access to websites through various types of cybercrime and infect them with codes that secretly mine cryptocurrencies for the hackers.
+In cryptojacking, hackers gain access to websites through various types of cybercrime and infect them with codes that secretly mine cryptocurrencies for the hackers, which are against the cybercrime laws.

 Example of Cryptojacking Attacks: